lukasmateju/lukasmateju.github.io/_involvements/TEK_involv.md

 ---
 layout: page
-title: Blank involvment
+title: Tau Epsilon Kappa
 description: Here is the description of a blank involvement
-img:
+img: assets/img/involvements/TEK Logo.png
 importance: 0
-category: Work Experience
+category: Current Activities
 ---
 Here is where the content of this involvemnt will go